namansubedi/mainproject/README.md

 # mainproject
-for second sem full

-trying to make csv work for some dumb stuff i have in mind thanks
+Trying to make some csv stuffs work out.